Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 \subsection{ChaNGa Physics}

 Both {\sc Romulus25} (hereafter R25) and our set of zoom-in galaxies were run using the smoothed particle hydrodynamics N-body tree code, Charm N-body GrAvity solver \citep[ChaNGa,][]{Menon2015}.
 ChaNGa includes the same models for a cosmic UV background, star formation (using a Kroup IMF), `blastwave' SN feedback, and low temperature metal line cooling as previously used in GASOLINE \citep{Wadsley2004,Wadsley2008,Stinson2006,Shen2010}.
 Neither {\sc Romulus25} or the zoom-in simulations utilize metal cooling as the resolution of these simulations is too large to consider individual star forming regions.
+Instead, our simulations use a low temperature extension to the cooling curve such that only gas below 10$^{4}$ K cools proportionally to the metals in the gas.
+Gas above this threshold cools only via \ion{H}{0}/\ion{He}{0}, Bremsstrahlung, and inverse Compton.
+This lack of metal cooling in our model likely causes our galaxies to over predict \ion{O}{6} by approximately 0.3 dex \citep{Shen2010}; however, as our study compares total quantities of oxygen between simulations and the relative motions of metals, the relative values of N$_{\rm OVI}$ between simulations remains valid.

 ChaNGa includes an improved SPH formalism which includes a geometric density approach in the force expression \citep{Wadsley2017}.
 This update to the hydrodynamic treatment includes thermal diffusion \citep{Shen2010} and reduces artificial surface tension allowing for better resolution of fluid instabilities \citep{Ritchie2001,Menon2015,Governato2015}.

 Additional improvements have been made to the BH formation, accretion, and feedback models as well an improved prescription for dynamical friction \citep{Tremmel2015,Tremmel2017}.
 BH seed formation is tied to dense, extremely low metallicity gas to better estimate SMBH populations in a wide range of galaxies.
 Sub-grid models for both dynamical friction\textemdash to better simulate realistic SMBH dynamical evolution and mergers\textemdash and accretion have been implemented.
-The new SMBH accretion model considers angular momentum supported gas from nearby gas allowing for more physical growth compared to Bondi-Hoyle prescription alone or other methods that require additional assumptions or free parameters \citep{Rosas-Guevara2015,Angles-Alcazar2017}.
+The new SMBH accretion model considers angular momentum support from nearby gas allowing for more physical growth compared to Bondi-Hoyle prescription alone or other methods that require additional assumptions or free parameters \citep{Rosas-Guevara2015,Angles-Alcazar2017}.
 Angular momentum support is taken into account in the accretion equation: